How to Degauss Car Tires

 The tires may not be the main problem

-Many people with electrical hypersensitivities (EHS) get symptoms from driving their car.
+Some people with electrical hypersensitivities (EHS) get symptoms from driving their car (Granlund-Lind, 2004; Evans, 2010).
 That can have other causes than the magnetized tires.

-The alternator can often generate a stronger field than the tires, and the pulsing 12 volt DC electricity it sends out on the wires will make them radiate as well.
-This can be measured with a gaussmeter (tesla meter), especially in the front foot well and dashboard.
-Gasoline cars also have a radiating ignition coil and modern cars have much electronics that radiate many higher frequencies that are not picked up by gaussmeters or RF meters.
+The alternator can often generate a stronger field than the tires, and the pulsing 12 volt DC current it sends out on the wires will make them radiate as well.
+Anti-lock brakes usually have magnetic sensors on each wheel and put out magnetic pulses when turning.
+This can be measured with a gaussmeter, especially in the front foot well and dashboard.
+Gasoline cars also have a radiating ignition coil.

 How to find less magnetized tires